xu-qingxin/xu-qingxin.github.io/_pages/about.md

     <p>Xiamen, Fujian 361005</p>

 news: true  # includes a list of news items
+selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---
 **Biography**